TNG/gs-rs/README.md

 The original datasets as well as more examples can be found online.
 Attribution and details may also be found in the [data sets section](data_files/README.md).

+## Note
+We, the contributers are fully aware of the fact that we cannot prohibit military usage of open source software.
+But we want to state very clearly that we discourage any use of our software with the intention of harming people.

 ## License

 © 2020 Samuel Valenzuela, TNG Technology Consulting GmbH